openzipkin/openzipkin.github.io/pages/quickstart.md

 ## Running from Source

 Zipkin can be run from source if you are developing new features.
-To acheive this, you'll need to get zipkin and build it.
+To acheive this, you'll need to get [Zipkin's source](https://github.com/openzipkin/zipkin) and build it.
 Stop by and socialize with us on [gitter](https://gitter.im/openzipkin/zipkin), if you end up making something interesting!

 ~~~ bash